 Leadership and the ‘helping professions’ can be powerfully attractive for someone who became ‘too big’ as a child.

 If you work with someone – a teacher, a consultant, a coach, a doctor, a leader who has become – and remained – ‘too big’ in this particular way you can feel it.
 Unconsciously they are in their familiar place, ‘above’ you.
-They are trying to support or lead but in a way that can make you feel judged and weaker.
+They are trying to support or lead but in a way that may sometimes make you feel judged and/or weaker.

 To explore all this with a compassionate systemic lens we need to include previous generations in our view.
 In other words it’s useful to remember where the ‘size’ dynamic most commonly comes from: if our parents hadn’t received what they really needed from their parents they will unconsciously recruit us as their helpers, their resource or protector.
 Their dynamic creates ours and we lose our foothold on our true place – as small – and get drawn into occupying another space – as big.